 These products, though not enough for the dry skin parts, can still be beneficial to your whole face.
 Then you can just add to your cheeks a bit greasier moisturizer – for example some natural oil.

 Other than that, your skin could definitely use a gentle face scrub once or twice a week, to slug off the dead skin cells and the dull layer.
 As long as it is not too harsh, both oily and dry parts of your skin will enjoy occasional exfoliation.

 And, no matter your skin type, face masks are a great way to provide some additional care to your skin.
 They are especially important for combination skin type, that often doesn’t get all it needs through the daily cleanser-toner-moisturizer routine.

-And it is so easy to apply different face masks to the different parts of your face.
+In fact, the whole multimasking trend was invented to make it easier to treat the combination skin.
+All you have to do is simply apply different face masks to the different parts of your face.
 So, 1 – 2 times a week apply a clay mask to your T-zone and a super moisturizing mask to your cheeks.

 So, that is how you can take care of combination skin type and bring your skin back to balance.
 You can apply the same rules to any product you want to use.
 Just think where exactly it would be most beneficial and use it there.
 It really is that simple.